relevant-ai/RelevantCardsDocumentation/README.md

 ### `loop` and `filter`

-It is often necesary to `loop` an array.
+It is often necessary to `loop` an array.
 For this refer to the [Control-Flow section](#control-flow-if-then-else-and-for-loop) above.
 Similarly, you can filter elements of an array using the `filter` method:

 ```swift
 // The filter method - First example